 There are also some garbage disposal units that are more powerful, and can provide an even more effective way of grinding food waste.
 Of course, these come at a more expensive price.

 Now the question is, are garbage disposal units universal?

-Can you purchase a random garbage disposal and fit it right under your sink without encountering any problems?
+Can you purchase a random garbage disposal unit and fit it right under your sink without encountering any problems?
 This is what we will answer on this handy guide.
 So that you will know what to look out for when purchasing your very own disposer.

 ARE GARBAGE DISPOSAL UNITS UNIVERSAL?